dharmateja19/Finance-Health-Calculator/README.md

 # Functionality
 At an initial page it will be default set to BMI calculator.
-Based om the user's need of calculator it automatically switches between all different calculators.
+Based on the user's need of calculator it automatically switches between all different calculators.
 Only the selected calculator is displayed at a time, while others remain hidden.
 Results are shown dynamically on the same webpage based on user input.
 This tool helps users by reducing time spent searching for different calculators.